nosnibor27/WSU_variety_testing_model/README.md

 ## 1. Summary

 This repository has all the code and data collected from the [WSU Variety Testing Program](http://smallgrains.wsu.edu/variety/)  to estimate 24 location-specific parameters for the CERES-Wheat model.
-I have [another repository](https://github.com/nosnibor27/WHEAT_phenology_forecaster) where I can use the CERES-Wheat model to subset daily climate data by developmental stage, for any location within the continental United States.
-This is performed by calculating the number of days needed to accumulate enough thermal time to progress to the next stage.
+I have [another repository](https://github.com/nosnibor27/WHEAT_phenology_forecaster) where I can use the CERES-Wheat model to subset daily climate data by developmental stage

+Subsetting daily climate data is performed by calculating the number of days needed to accumulate enough thermal time to progress to the next stage.
 Thermal time is measured in *growing degree-days* (GDD) which is very similar to summing daily average temperatures.
+This is the same approach to having an income column in $/day and calculating how many days it would take to save up enough money for a major purchase.

 The CERES-Wheat model needs a *phyllochron* input parameter to determine the number of GDD needed for each stage.
 I've been using a default value of 100 GDD, and figured that the WSU variety testing reports had anough information publicly available for me to tinker with.
-The result is a map of phyllochron values below, which can be used with my other repository.
+The result is a map of phyllochron values below, which can be used with my [other repository](https://github.com/nosnibor27/WHEAT_phenology_forecaster) to provide more informed estimates of weather conditions during wheat developmental stages under climate change.

 <p align="center">
   <img src="https://raw.githubusercontent.com/nosnibor27/WSU_variety_testing_model/master/phy_map_full_dataset.png" alt="data dump"/>